Making and accepting API calls

 The basic structure of an API call is as follows:

-• A HTTP call of METHOD (where METHOD is the HTTP method you're calling, usually GET or POST, however other methods can be supported by the page handling class)
+- A HTTP call of METHOD (where METHOD is the HTTP method you're calling, usually GET or POST, however other methods can be supported by the page handling class)

-• A message payload containing the variables expected by the handler, if applicable.
+- A message payload containing the variables expected by the handler, if applicable.
 This may be in the format of URL encoded variable strings, or a JSON encoded string of variables.

-• An Accept header specifying the format you want the response in, almost certainly you'll want this to be application/json.
+Acceptheader specifying the format you want the response in, almost certainly you'll want this to beapplication/json. - Your authentication header (needed for POST requests and any logged in content)

 Here's a CURL prototype example: